chesterchenn/template-webpack/README.md

-A webpack template with babel and React.
+Use React and TS quickly.